X-Stuff/CudaKeeloq/readme.md

 #### Bruteforce range

 * `--start=<value>` - defines the initial value from which bruteforce begins.
-Applies to all types except dictionary.
-For alphabet or pattern types, should be specified value which can be converted to pattern or alphabet. e.g. if you use alphabet `77:88:FF:AA:BB` and specify `--start=0x778899FFAABBAABB` - bruteforce will start from `778877FFAABBAABB` since `99` is not exist in alphabet it will be replace with the first byte in alphabet.
+Applies to all types except dictionary ( default is `0` ).
+For alphabet or pattern types, should be specified value which can be converted to pattern or alphabet. e.g. if you use alphabet `77:88:FF:AA:BB` and specify `--start=0x778899FFAABBAABB` - bruteforce will start from `0x7788`**`77`**`FFAABBAABB` since `99` is not exist in alphabet it will be replace with the first byte in alphabet.
+If you specify `0` as start value bruteforce will start from `0x77777..`.

-* `--count=<value>` - number of keys to generate and check.
+* `--count=<value>` - number of keys to generate and check ( default is `uint64 max` - means all ).
 If you using simple +1 mode it will define the last key to check.
 In other mode determine the last key might be not trivial task.

 * `--seed=<value>` - seed value.
-It used only in `SECURE` and `FAAC` learning modes, so you better do bruteforce with not `ALL` learning mode.
+It used only in `SECURE` and `FAAC` learning modes.
+Providing `seed` without a learning mode will just significantly reduce bruteforce speed.
+If you definitely know that captured data encrypted with `seed`'ed algorithm - specify `--learning-type=4,5,8,9` (`SECURE` and `FAAC` both with `_rev` variation), no sense in that case to calculate the others.
+And vice versa, if you don't know the `seed` - do not specify it, otherwise - useless calculation would be done.
+Not supported in `dictionary` mode.

 #### Modes